Accreditation

 Statement of Educational Effectiveness

-The University of Chicago Divinity School generates new knowledge about the history, theology, beliefs, practices and impact of world religions through a broad array of scholarly approaches that are deeply informed, intellectually curious, and honestly engaged.
-The School prepares students for careers in scholarship, teaching, and public religious leadership in various forms.
+The University of Chicago Divinity School generates new knowledge about the history, theology, beliefs, practices, and impact of world religions through a broad array of scholarly approaches that are deeply informed, intellectually curious, and honestly engaged.
+The Divinity School prepares students for careers in scholarship, teaching, and public religious leadership in various forms.
 Our community of scholars and professionals guide the public’s understanding of religion.

 Our Programs